Help for academic misconduct

 Prepare your case

-- Collect any documents that you think might help you in the hearing
+- Collect any documents that you think might help you in the meeting

-- Make sure you understand all of the University's policies and procedures regarding academic integrity
+- Make sure you understand all of the University's policies and procedures regarding Academic Misconduct

 Possible Responses and Penalties